APRIL JAPAN FESTIVALS ４月の祭り

 Jonan-gu Shrine, Kyoto

 Jonan-gu enshrines the divinity for avoiding wrong directions and believers come to pray to the god on this day to avoid evil.
-Traditional entertainment and amasake are on offer.
+Traditional entertainment and amazake are on offer.

 Kamigamo Shrine, Kyoto

-Participants dressed in Heian Period costume enact a poetry reading game with traditional music and tea ceremony at Kamigamo Shrine from 1pm.
+Participants dressed in Heian Period costume enact a poetry reading game known as Kyokusui no Utage with traditional music and tea ceremony at Kamigamo Shrine from 1pm.

 Taiko Hanami Gyroretsu Procession